PO Box 10, Oxford, OX1 1EN

 The Oxford 50+ Network meets regularly, organising a programme of talks on a quarterly basis, offering a forum for older people to exchange information, raise concerns, discuss issues and find out more about services that are available to them.

 The Oxford 50+ Network is also working to ensure that the views of older people are considered in the decision making process around city-wide services.

-To find out more about the Oxford 50+ Network and to register your interest in becoming a member, come along to a meeting or contact the Oxford 50+ Network on 07582 617606.
+To find out more about the Oxford 50+ Network and to register your interest in becoming a member, come along to a meeting or contact us.
+For full details and upcoming meeting dates, visit the Oxford 50+ Network website.

 Oxford City Council has worked with other local authorities and partners to secure over £152,000 funding to help keep Oxfordshire residents warm this winter.